ElaDiDu/readable-ds-lua/README.md

 ```
 This means that Act01 has weight of 10, Act02 weight of 120, Act05 weight of 30.
 At the end of the function one act will be chosen at random according to these weights.

+Below the Activate function you'll find all the acts and what they actually do (e.g "Approach player and queue combo").
+In every act function you'll also see a number returned (often referred to as GetWellSpace_Odds), this is (in percentages) how likely the entity is to go into their AfterAttackAct after executing the act.
+Meaning if this is 100 for some act you'll probably see the entity idle/wander around (as that is usually what's in the AfterAttackAct for bosses) after executing said act.

-Second of all, check this community made explination on many of the helper functions and sub-goals used (made by modders), if you see a function whose name doesn't clarify its purpose, go here and CTRL + F:
+## Check this community made explanation on many of the helper functions and sub-goals used (made by modders), if you see a function whose name doesn't clarify its purpose, go here and CTRL + F:
 https://docs.google.com/spreadsheets/d/1_tvSopHY_A_s70a_VO9xzX78fN7ig1oKJihuDjWDB-g/edit#gid=1578583932

 Other helpful things to know:
 - TARGET_ENE_0 is the entity's target, usually you!
 But possibly a summon or a different entity.
 - GetMapHitRadius(entity) gets the entity's hitbox radius as defined in NPCParam.
-- In every act function you'll see a number returned (often referred to as GetWellSpace_Odds), this is (in percentages) how likely the entity is to execute their AfterAttackAct after executing the act.
-Meaning if this is 100 for an act you'll probably see the entity idle/wander around (as that is usually what's in the AfterAttackAct) after executing said act.
+- InsideDir(actor, goals, startDegree, degreeRange), basically just IsInsideTarget except the degrees can wrap around and it assumes target = TARGET_ENE_0?

+I want to make it clear most of the heavy lifting was by DSLuaDecompiler, from [this](https://github.com/nex3/DSLuaDecompiler) fork.